AutoViML/Auto_TS/README.md

 <br>
 INPUT:<br>
 ####################################################################################><br>
 trainfile: name of the file along with its data path or a dataframe.
-It accepts both.
+It accepts both.<br>
-ts_column: name of the datetime column in your dataset (it could be name or number)
+ts_column: name of the datetime column in your dataset (it could be name or number)<br>
 target: name of the column you are trying to predict.
-Target could also be the only column in your data
+Target could also be the only column in your data <br>
 score_type: 'rmse' is the default.
-You can choose among "mae", "mse" and "rmse".
+You can choose among "mae", "mse" and "rmse". <br>
 forecast_period: default is 2.
 How many periods out do you want to forecast?
-It should be an integer
+It should be an integer <br>
 time_interval: default is "Month".
 What is the time period in your data set.
-Options are: "days",
+Options are: "day",<br>
+'month','week','year','quarter' etc. <br>
 model_type: default is "stats".
 Choice is between "stats", "prophet" and "ml".
-"All" will build all.
+"All" will build all. <br>
-    - "stats" will build statsmodels based ARIMA< SARIMAX and VAR models
+    - "stats" will build statsmodels based ARIMA< SARIMAX and VAR models <br>
-    - "ml" will build a machine learning model using Random Forests provided explanatory vars are given
+    - "ml" will build a machine learning model using Random Forests provided explanatory vars are given <br>
-    - "prophet" will build a model using FB Prophet -> this means you must have FB Prophet installed
+    - "prophet" will build a model using FB Prophet -> this means you must have FB Prophet installed <br>
-    - "best" will build three of the best models from above which might take some time for large data sets.
+    - "best" will build three of the best models from above which might take some time for large data sets. <br>
 ####################################################################################
 We recommend that you choose a small sample from your data set before attempting to run entire data. and the evaluation metric so it can select the best model.
 Currently only 2 are supported: RMSE and